ernisv/Endex3/README.md

 However now, when it needed to sit idle for minutes between extrusions - old issues came back.. so in the end to complete Idex conversion, stock hotend had to be replaced.

 Checking the drawers yielded V6 hotend and direct drive Titan extruder.
-None of public existing designs did fit due to contraints of additional X belt and second toolhead, so it ment one - back to the CAD again..
+None of existing public designs for direct drive with hardware i had at hand did fit due to contraints of additional X belt and second toolhead, so it ment one - back to the CAD again..

 And it worked out, but produced this monstrocity.
 This is not a suggestion to use the same for anyone wanting to do similar conversion by any means :)